 Restaurant & Hospitality Industries Update

-Carl’s Jr. Restaurants has used its GREEN BURRITO trademark in various forms for over 600 quick service restaurants that it owned or franchised restaurants in the U.S., in many cases together with its CARL’S JR. mark.
-It opposed an application by AKM Food Svcs. to register THE GREEN PEPPER, again without any special display and also for restaurant services.
-The only issue was likelihood of confusion if a customer familiar with a Carl’s Jr. GREEN BURRITO restaurant were to come across an AKM THE GREEN PEPPER restaurant.
+Carl’s Jr. Restaurants has used its GREEN BURRITO trademark in various forms for over 600 quick-service restaurants that it owned or franchised in the U.S., in many cases together with its CARL’S JR. mark.
+It opposed an application by AKM Food Svcs. to register THE GREEN PEPPER (in plain lettering) also for restaurant services.
+The only issue to be decided was likelihood of confusion if a customer familiar with a Carl’s Jr. GREEN BURRITO restaurant were to come across an AKM THE GREEN PEPPER restaurant.
 What do you think?

 The TTAB did its usual step-by-step analysis of the relevant factors for finding likelihood of confusion.
 Since the applicant showed its mark in plain lettering, the TTAB assumed it could appear in any form of display for any type of restaurant.
-This technical approach does not take into account real world factors, and the TTAB found that the identity of services, trade channels and purchasers weighed heavily in favor of a finding of likelihood of confusion.
-Although it found the evidence insufficient to establish that GREEN BURRITO was a famous mark, it found it sufficient to show some degree of recognition and strength which also favored the Opposer.
+Although this technical approach does not take into account real world factors, the TTAB found that the identity of services, trade channels and purchasers weighed heavily in favor of a finding of likelihood of confusion.
+Although it found the evidence insufficient to establish that GREEN BURRITO was a famous mark, it found sufficient evidence to show some degree of recognition and strength, which also favored the Opposer.

-It then compared the marks, noting that similarity in appearance, sound, connotation or commercial impression would be sufficient to favor the Opposer.
-In this case, it found that GREEN was dominant because it was the first word in both marks and the second word in each mark was descriptive of an item of, or ingredient in, Mexican food.
+The TTAB then compared the marks themselves, noting that similarity in appearance, sound, connotation or commercial impression would be sufficient to favor the Opposer.
+In this case, it found that GREEN was dominant because it was the first word in both marks, while the second word in each mark was descriptive of an item of, or ingredient in, Mexican food.

-Therefore, the TTAB ruled in favor of the Opposer, concluding that consumers viewing THE GREEN PEPPER mark would believe that Opposer had established this mark to denote another restaurant but nonetheless pointing to the same source as its GREEN BURRITO mark.
+Therefore, the TTAB ruled in favor of the Opposer, concluding that consumers viewing THE GREEN PEPPER mark would believe that Opposer had established this mark to denote another restaurant that nonetheless pointed to the same source as its GREEN BURRITO mark.
 Would you have decided the same way?
 Carl’s Jr. Restaurants LLC v.
 AKM Food Svcs.
 LLC, Opposition No. 91204459 (TTAB March 2, 2017).

 About two years later, Mezeh-Annapolis opened a fast-casual restaurant in Annapolis, Maryland named Mezeh Mediterranean Grill and then opened another in Wheaton, Maryland.
 It registered MEZEH as a service mark (“mezeh” is a play on the word “mezzeh” meaning “taste” in Afghanistan).